Allwin12/EtherWallet/README.md

 The first line is the primary key and the next line is the mnemonic phrase.

 After this our wallet homepage opens.

+We can see our address and balance here.

 ![Image of Wallet1](https://github.com/Allwin12/EtherWallet/blob/master/screenshots/wallet1.png)